 It was the fate of the "Action Liberale Nationale".
 It was the fate of the "Bloc Populaire".
 There were a few other attempts also, of less importance except in the minds of their authors.

-The instigators of new parties no doubt consider that the people's political education would take too much time, if however they ever thought about it.
-A quick vote seemed to be a more normal method and, especially, a faster one to them.
-The result: tombstones, which are not even visited by those who supported these defunct parties.
-A fair number of these gentlemen have since kindly settled down under the wings of traditional parties that they had yet eloquently denounced.
+The instigators of new parties no doubt consider that the people's political education would take too much time, if they ever gave it any thought.
+For them, a quick election seems to be a more normal and faster method.
+The result: tombstones that are not even visited by those who supported these defunct parties.
+A fair number of these gentlemen have since kindly settled down under the wings of traditional parties they had previously denounced with much eloquence.

-Where is the importance of an election in comparison to the importance of the work we are dealing with?
+What is the importance of an election when compared to the the work we do?

-We, of the Pilgrims of Saint Michael, bustle about the whole year round, and fruitfully, being busy improving the conditions of the multitude.
-And we have to do it, not only without the support of politicians, but often frustrated by them.
-When an election comes along, would we be stupid enough to give even a fragment of our time, or spend one sole penny, to deal with the fate of politicians?
-Our activities are too sacred to debase them for such a mean work: it would be sheer prostitution.
+We, the Pilgrims of Saint Michael, keep busy year round — having some results— at improving the conditions of the whole population.
+And we have to do so, without the support of politicians, and often opposed by them.
+When an election comes along, would we be stupid enough to give a minute of our time, or spend a single penny to improve the fate of politicians?
+Our activities are too sacred to debase them with such menial work: it would be sheer prostitution.

-There are too many people who content themselves with watching us take action, when we devote ourselves wholeheartedly and without looking for a material reward.
-If these people, all of a sudden, find themselves a pair of legs and a tongue when an election comes along, they can use up all their energies into it, but they most certainly cannot expect us to follow them.
+There are too many people who are satisfied with watching us take action while we devote ourselves wholeheartedly and without lseeking a material reward.
+If these people should grow a pair of legs and a tongue when an election comes along, they can get involved to their heart’s content but they certainly can’t expect us to follow in their wake.

-Our Social Credit Movement, because it stands for real Social Credit, wants to redistribute power to individuals, those who make up the people.
-Individuals are found outside of parliaments.
-We will not depart from our mission and waste our energies to put some individuals on seats in parliaments where, paid by the people, they totally forget them and do nothing for them.
+Our Social Credit Movement, because it truly stands for Social Credit, wants power to be redistributed to the individuals who make up a people.
+These individuals are found outside of parliaments.
+We will not depart from our mission and waste our energy to find some seats in parliament for some individuals who will take the people’s money and then forget that they ever existed.

-The Members of Parliament themselves admit that they do nothing.
-They are the first ones to tell you, when you go to request things for everybody: "Sorry, I am not able."
+The Members of Parliament readily admit that they can do nothing.
+They are the first ones to tell you, when you ask them something that would benefit everyone: "Sorry, I can’t do anything."

-Then, is it really worth getting all excited for this joke, sending someone to sit down on a seat of incapability ?
+Is it really worth getting excited for such a farce: to send someone to sit on the seat of someone who is not capable?

-It is not the members of parliament who can mark out the government's way.
-It is marked out by the invisible government, not subject to elections.
-Only a major, steady and increasing pressure can cause the government to escape from the powers which dominate it today.
+It is not the members of parliament who can stake out the government's path.
+It is staked out by an invisible government that is not subject to elections.
+Only a substantial, a steady and increasing pressure can cause the government to escape the powers that dominate it today.

-The only strength capable of effectively putting this pressure on is the strength of an informed, united and determined people that imperatively requests results.
+The only power capable of effectively putting on this pressure is the power of an informed, a united and determined people that imperatively requests results.

-Who can build up such a strength?
-Those who are working at it, the active Social Crediters.
-Where can they build it up?
-Outside of the Parliament, since it is outside of the Parliament that the people are.
+Who can build up such a power?
+Those who work at it, the Social Crediters who are active.
+Where can this power be built?
+Outside of Parliament, since it is outside Parliament that the people are found.

-Therefore, during the election campaign, the Social Crediters, the true ones, carry on with their day-to-day work, next to the people and for the people.
-If a candidate goes by, let us shout our program to him, and let us refuse to listen to his.
-It is not for the one who is paid to decide what he will do: the orders must come from those who pay.
+Therefore, during the election campaign, the Social Crediters, the true ones, carry on with their day-to-day work, amongst the people and for the people.
+If a candidate crosses our path, let us hand him our program, and let us refrain from listening to his.
+Orders must come not from the one who gets paid, but from the ones who do the paying.

 But, above all, let us not forget that it is the politicians' fate, and not that of the people, that is at stake during the election campaign.
-Let us let the politicians thrash about: it is their turn.
-And they can thrash about without us.
+Let the politicians thrash about: it is their turn to do so.
+But let them thrash about without us.
 As for us, let us keep up our noble mission.

-In that address, Douglas recommends a policy of pressure, and strongly condemns the methods of political parties, especially that of a “Social Credit” party.
-He condemns this method, not only because it is doomed to failure before it starts, but also because it is to link the beautiful thing which Social Credit is to politics and the ballot box.
-Douglas goes as far as to say:
+Douglas recommends a policy of pressure and strongly condemns the political party method, especially that of a “Social Credit” party.
+He condemns this kind of effort, not only because it is doomed to failure from the start, but because it binds the beautiful thing that Social Credit is, to ballot box politics.
+Douglas goes so far as to say:

 “If you elect a Social Credit party, supposing you could, I may say that I regard the election of a Social Credit party in this country as one of the greatest catastrophes that could happen.”

-The proper function of a Member of Parliament, explained Douglas, is to receive and pass on to the government the expression of the legitimate will of its constituents.
-The proper function of a government is to receive this demand and order the experts to follow it up (the experts, therefore the financiers for financial matters).
-One must not tell these experts how to go about it, but point out the result to achieve and demand this result.
+The proper function of a Member of Parliament, Douglas explained, is to receive and pass on to the government the expression of the legitimate will of its constituents.
+The proper function of a government is to receive this demand and order the experts to follow up on it (the experts, meaning the financiers for financial matters).
+One is not to tell these experts how to go about it, but to point out the result to be achieved and insist that the result be reached.

-And the people's role is to become aware of objectives that they commonly want and to express this will to their representatives.
-It is where it must begin, from where it must be set off, with the electors.
-Therefore, instead of putting the importance on the elected representative, one must put it on the electors.
+And the role of the people is to become aware of the objectives that they collectively want met, and to express this will to their representatives.
+This is where things must begin.
+This is where the process must originate, at the electors level.
+Instead of giving the elected representative all the importance, it must be given to the electors.

 In Douglas's words: